Elviran/docker-microservice-course/Part 3 - Portainer.md

 docker run -d -p 8000:8000 -p 9000:9000 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce
 ```

+- If you are using https://labs.play-with-docker.com/.
+Click on Open Port next to the IP and expose 9000, for the others lets open our browser and write http://localhost:9000

 - Lets take a look around portainer.
-Lets open our browser and write http://localhost:9000
   - Show in containers
   - Images
   - Networks